damianmore/anteater-events/README.md

 - Plan ahead by browsing events a week or month in advance.
 - Use **Gemini AI search** to find events tailored to your exact interests.

-Simple, fast, and all in one place. 🗺️

 ---